Amino acids - Defination, Function, Benifits

 Edited By Irshad Anwar | Updated on Sep 28, 2024 10:57 PM IST

 Amino acids are among the basic components of biomolecules, which play a significant role in the biochemical processes of life.
 These organic compounds, as they are considered to be the building blocks of proteins, play an essential physiological role in such functions as enzymatic activity, hormone production, and tissue repair.
 Amino acids can be classified into two major types: essential amino acids and non-essential amino acids, which the body can synthesize.
-Understanding the importance of amino acids is an important for students who are to appear for entrance examinations like NEET, AIIMS, and other paramedical courses because this is a major topic in the Class 11 CBSE Biology syllabus for biomolecules.
+Understanding the importance of amino acids is important for students who are to appear for entrance examinations like NEET, AIIMS, and other paramedical courses because this is a major topic in Biology from the Class 11 CBSE syllabus for biomolecules.

 Also Read: